remult/remult/misc/public-api.md

    * @example
    * fromInput: (val, inputType) => new Date(val)
    */
-  fromInput?(val: string, inputType?: string): valueType /**
+  fromInput?(val: string, inputType?: string): valueType | null | undefined
+  /**
    * Returns a displayable string representation of a value of valueType.
    *